Drug information provided by: IBM Micromedex

 Your doctor may want you to carry a medical identification (ID) card stating that you or your child are using this medicine.
 The card will say that you may need additional medicine during an emergency, a severe asthma attack or other illness, or unusual stress.

 Using too much of this medicine for a long period of time can cause problems with your adrenal gland.
-Talk to your doctor if you or your child have more than one of these symptoms while you are using this medicine: darkening of the skin; diarrhea; dizziness; fainting; loss of appetite; mental depression; nausea; skin rash; unusual tiredness or weakness; or weight loss.
+Talk to your doctor if you or your child have darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or weight loss.

 Follow your doctor's directions carefully if you are switching from an oral corticosteroid to this medicine.

 This medicine may decrease bone mineral density when used for a long time.
 Low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, ask your doctor.

 This medicine may cause children to grow more slowly than usual.
 Talk to your child's doctor if you have any concerns.

 Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you or your child to have your eyes checked by an ophthalmologist (eye doctor).